ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week89/index.md

 However, feel free to instead update your own Egg-Eater compiler to match the Forest Flame spec.

+If you are participating in the Rust error study, please make sure you have the `build.rs` and `config.txt` files in the new repository and set a new `project` value in `config.txt`.

 [github classroom]: FILL
 [public starter code]: https://github.com/ucsd-compilers-s23/forest-flame-starter